 That’s where the alt text comes into play.

-The alt text is what is read aloud by screen readers so that those who are visually impaired can still enjoy the same websites as everyone else.
+The alt text is read aloud by screen readers so those who have visual impairments can still enjoy the same websites as everyone else.

 Depending on what content management system you use for your website or your blog will determine how you input your alt text.